PortSwigger/enterprise-reference-stack-for-aws/README.md

 By default, AWS makes the control plane (Kubernetes API) for EKS clusters __available to the internet__ and secures them using IAM.
 If this is not appropriate for your organisation's risk appetite, then you will need to switch access to private and provide appropriate routing.

-See [Infrastructure security in Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/infrastructure-security.html) for AWS recommendations.
+See [Infrastructure security in Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/infrastructure-security.html) for recommendations from AWS.

+#### Consider adding tighter access controls on EKS nodes

+The launch-template for EKS nodes disables access to IMDSv1, to avoid pods from having access to the EKS node metadata.

+You should consider whether additional restrictions are required, to prevent unintended access to systems or functionality on your network.

+See [Restrict the use of host networking and block access to instance metadata service](https://docs.aws.amazon.com/whitepapers/latest/security-practices-multi-tenant-saas-applications-eks/restrict-the-use-of-host-networking-and-block-access-to-instance-metadata-service.html) for recommendations from AWS.

 #### Internet Access